mrtrieuphong/Image2ASCII/README.md

 ### Installation

 _Below is an tutorial for installing and setting up this app.
-If you wanna use this one without caring about the source code, please download and run "Install_ver1.0" instead._
+If you wanna use this one without caring about the source code, please clone and run "ASCII.exe" instead._

 1. Clone the repo
    ```sh